marinapsvreis/next-finance-dashboard/README.md

 ## Todo List for this project

 Done:
-X Create base page to login
+- Create base page to login
-X Create base page to register
+- Create base page to register
-X Create base page to dashboard
+- Create base page to dashboard
-X Config styled components
+- Config styled components
-X Config prisma
+- Config prisma
-X Connect to supabase
+- Connect to supabase
-X Login api route
+- Login api route
-X Register api route
+- Register api route

 To do:
 - JWT Authentication